rciddagoni/TECO-code-coverage/README.md

 Note that gathering coverage makes more sense when the measured tests are in the passing state - then you are sure each step executes.
 If test is supposed to touch 3 functions of the web app code for example and the test fails on step 1 before those 3 functions are triggered, then coverage will show there is no coverage for those functions.
 It might be not true.

+## 1. SETUP YOUR WEB APPLICATION THAT IS BEING TESTED BY YOUR AUTOMATED TESTS

 ### BEFORE YOU START - ONE TIME ONLY:

  1. Install the requirements by running pip install -r requirements.txt